Meet Greg Conrad, HP Fairfield’s new Parts Sales Representative

 I caught up with Greg Conrad to get an idea of what the new Product Support Sales Representative (PSSR) position is like. —Editor

-What prompted you apply for the PSSR position?
+What prompted you to apply for the PSSR position?

 I really enjoy the driving aspect of my job but I really wanted to contribute more than just deliveries.
-After a discussion with my supervisor, I was presented with this role as an option for growth and advancement.
-This was exactly what I was looking for because it means I would get more involved with our customers.
+After a discussion with my supervisor, they presented me with this role as an option for growth and advancement.
+This was exactly what I was looking for.
+It meant I would get more involved with our customers.

 What does your new role include for day-to-day tasks?